ribeaud/SWA/lectures/3/readme.md

 ]
 .right-column[
 ### Why Closed for Modifications?
 Question: Why not simply change the code if I needed?
+Two perspectives:
 * Module was **already delivered to customers**, a change will not be accepted.
 If you need to change something, hopefully you opened your module for extension!
 * Module is a **third-party library only available as binary code**.
 If you need to change something, hopefully the third-party opened the module for extension!
 ]